jmbredenberg/Mafia-rules/README.md

 The group investigator acts the same as a regular investigator, but their investigations ask about whether a set of n people killed X. If any of those n people would have returned positive for killing X in a regular investigation, the group investigator is told "Yes, someone in that set killed X." Otherwise they are told No.

 The group investigator cannot make investigations two days in a row.
 If their most recent investigation was m days ago, they can ask about any set of size at most 1+2+...+m.
 For example, if a group investigator made an investigation on day 3, then they cannot make an investigation on day 4.
 They can ask about a set of at most 3 people on day 5, or can ask about a set of at most 6 people on day 6, or 10 people on day 7, or so on until they make an investigation, at which point their set size resets to 0.
+The group investigator is considered to have made an investigation on day 0, so they cannot make investigations on day 1, and have a maximum set size of 3 on day 2.

 ###Innocent Child